BOTSWANA 8 Days

 Visitors can enjoy full-day safaris, unique night game drives, and relaxing boat cruises along the Chobe River, all arranged by their tour operator.

-The best time to visit Chobe is the dry season, from late June to early October.
-The grass is short, and animals gather near the river, making them easier to see.
+Visit Chobe in the dry season, late June to early October.
+Short grass and animals gathering by the river make wildlife easier to see.

 Overnight: Chobe-Kasane region.